 An American movie actress, best known for playing dumb blondes, is Scotland Yard's prime suspect when her husband, Lord Edgware, is murdered.
 The great detective, Hercule Poirot, digs deeper into the case.

-Based on the Agatha Christie novel, our favourite Belgian detective, Hercule Poirot, is on a cruise up the Nile.
+Based on the Dame Agatha Christie novel, our favorite Belgian detective, Hercule Poirot (Sir Peter Ustinov), is on a cruise up the Nile.
 He is surrounded by an interesting assortment of characters, including a wealthy heiress and her husband, on their honeymoon.
-It appears that everyone hates the heiress...Written by
+It appears that everyone hates the heiress.Written by

 Was this review helpful to you?